Baker Museum: Harry Pollak Collection

-The museum acquired the Harry Pollack collection in 2002, which contains works of modern Mexican art dated from 1900 to 1980.
+The museum acquired the Harry Pollak Collection in 2002, which contains works of Mexican art dated from 1900 to 1980.
 Artists include Leonora Carrington, Diego Rivera, José Clemente Orozco, Rufino Tamayo, and David Alfaro Siqueiros.

 Bryna Prensky Collection

-The museum was gifted the Bryna Prensky collection in 2007, which contains Mexican art from artists like Mario Rangel and Felipe Saúl Peña.
+The museum was gifted the Bryna Prensky Collection in 2007, which contains Mexican art from artists including Mario Rangel and Felipe Saúl Peña.

 Olga Hirshhorn Collection

-The Olga Hirshhorn collection was acquired in 2013 and 2016, and contains a diverse collection of modern and contemporary art by artists such as Josef Albers, Alexander Calder, Georgia O'Keeffe, Man Ray, Willem de Kooning, Pablo Picasso, and Ed Ruscha.
+The Olga Hirshhorn Collection was acquired in 2013 and 2016, and contains a diverse collection of modern and contemporary art by artists such as Josef Albers, Alexander Calder, Georgia O'Keeffe, Man Ray, Willem de Kooning, Pablo Picasso, and Ed Ruscha.

 Paul and Charlotte Corddry Collection

-The Paul and Charlotte Corddry collection was donated to the museum in 2016, and contains modern and contemporary art from American artists, including Robert Motherwell, Roy Lichtenstein, Marilyn Minter, Larry Rivers, Ed Moses, Viola Frey, James Rosenquist, Pat Steir, Frank Stella, John Wesley, Ellsworth Kelly, and Robert Rauschenberg.
+The Paul and Charlotte Corddry Collection was donated to the museum in 2016, and contains modern and contemporary art from American artists including Robert Motherwell, Roy Lichtenstein, Marilyn Minter, Larry Rivers, Ed Moses, Viola Frey, James Rosenquist, Pat Steir, Frank Stella, John Wesley, Ellsworth Kelly, and Robert Rauschenberg.